sosgang/coverage_asn/README.md

 ## 3. Preparing the data

-Due to Github's limit on files' size, we are unable to upload the original and processed dumps here.
-However, we provide download links to the original dumps and instructions to replicate our study.
-Ready-to-use data and code is available on Zenodo (link) in the folder originals.
+To investigate coverage in our open access datasets of interest, we create a MongoDB database using data from the Microsoft Academic Graph Dump, OpenAIRE Research Graph Dump and Crossref Public Data File.
+We then query this database with publications' metadata extracted from the candidates' CVs so as to assess whether said publications are present in the datasets of interest.

 ### 3.1 Processing MAG's, OA's and CR's Dumps

+Due to Github's limit on files' size, we are unable to upload the processed dumps here.
+However, we provide download links to the original dumps and instructions to replicate our processing.
+The processed and ready-to-use dumps is available on Zenodo (link) in the folder **"final"**.

-1. Download the folder **preparation** from this repo
+1. Download the folder **"preparation"** from this repo
-2. Download all the dumps in a folder named **originals** inside **"preparation"** from the following links:
+2. Download all the dumps in a folder named **"originals"** inside **"preparation"** from the following links:
   - [Microsoft Academic Graph Dump](https://archive.org/details/mag-2020-01-23)
   - [OpenAIRE Research Graph Dump](https://zenodo.org/record/4707307)
   - [Crossref Public Data File](https://academictorrents.com/details/e4287cb7619999709f6e9db5c359dda17e93d515)